How to Rock Website SEO Audit in 2019? [Step-by-Step Guide]

 Put in your website address and see if it is mobile-friendly or not.

 The reason Google now prefers mobile friendliness is that almost 60 percent of traffic comes from mobile.

-If a website is not mobile friendly, Google will not rank it high as mobile friendliness is a ranking factor as well.
+If a website is not mobile friendly, Google will not rank it high, as mobile friendliness is a major ranking factor.